 IVN: Internship Opportunities

-In an age when “journalism” has become increasingly subjective, IVN has developed an internship program to show students and recent graduates how to produce objective and fact-based journalism.
-As part of this program, IVN provides instruction on social media and search engine optimization so that these up-and-coming journalists are ready to contribute productively and effectively in modern news.
+In an age when “journalism” has become increasingly subjective, IVN has developed internship program to show students and recent graduates how to produce objective and fact-based journalism.
+As part of this program, IVN provides instruction on social media and search engine optimization so that these up-and-coming journalists have a leg up on their competition on the online competition.

-IVN: The Mission – Civility in News and Politics
+IVN: The Mission and Civility in News and Politics

 The purpose of IVN.us is to provide unfiltered political news and policy analysis across the political spectrum.
 Unlike traditional media outlets and elsewhere in the “blogosphere” where the diversity of viewpoints is often reduced into partisan circles, IVN actively encourages contributors and readers of differing political tendencies to engage in a constructive dialogue.
 The mission of IVN.us is to raise the level of civil discourse to a place where solutions are more persuasive than talking points, and participation is not conditioned on your party affiliation.